• Skip to primary navigation

 News

 Are you interested in Rewilding, in learning how you can take practical action yourself or in how to start up your own rewilding project?
 If the answer is yes then this weeklong workshop is designed for you.
-It’s based in a remote part of beautiful Glen Affric in the Scottish Highlands, site of a long running project to restore the Caledonian Forest.
+It will be based in a remote part of beautiful Glen Affric in the Scottish Highlands, site of a long running project to restore the Caledonian Forest.
 More details & bookings are here.

 Read more